awsdocs/amazon-rds-user-guide/doc_source/CHAP_Oracle.md

 + Oracle 11g, Version 11\.2\.0\.3 \([Deprecation of Oracle 11\.2\.0\.3](#Oracle.Concepts.Deprecate.11203)\)
 + Oracle 11g, Version 11\.2\.0\.2 \([Deprecation of Oracle 11\.2\.0\.2](#Oracle.Concepts.Deprecate.11202)\)

-You can create DB instances and DB snapshots, point\-in\-time restores and automated or manual backups\.
+You can create DB instances and DB snapshots, point\-in\-time restores, and automated or manual backups\.
 DB instances running Oracle can be used inside a VPC\.
 You can also enable various options to add additional features to your Oracle DB instance\.
 Amazon RDS supports Multi\-AZ deployments for Oracle as a high\-availability, failover solution\.

 To deliver a managed service experience, Amazon RDS doesn't provide shell access to DB instances, and it restricts access to certain system procedures and tables that require advanced privileges\.
 Amazon RDS supports access to databases on a DB instance using any standard SQL client application such as Oracle SQL Plus\.
 Amazon RDS doesn't enable direct host access to a DB instance by using Telnet or Secure Shell \(SSH\)\.